apache/flink/docs/apis/streaming/windows.md

 ## Triggers

-A `Trigger` determines when a window as assigned by the `WindowAssigner` is ready for being processed by the *window function*.
+A `Trigger` determines when a window (as assigned by the `WindowAssigner`) is ready for being processed by the *window function*.
 The trigger observes how elements are added to windows and can also keep track of the progress of processing time and event time.
-Once a trigger determines that a window is ready for processing it fires.
-This is the signal for the window operation to take the elements that are currently in window and pass them along to the window function to produce output for the firing window.
+Once a trigger determines that a window is ready for processing, it fires.
+This is the signal for the window operation to take the elements that are currently in the window and pass them along to the window function to produce output for the firing window.

 Each `WindowAssigner` (except `GlobalWindows`) comes with a default trigger that should be appropriate for most use cases.
-For example, `TumblingEventTimeWindows` has `EventTimeTrigger` as default trigger.
+For example, `TumblingEventTimeWindows` has an `EventTimeTrigger` as default trigger.
 This trigger simply fires once the watermark passes the end of a window.

 You can specify the trigger to be used by calling `trigger()` with a given `Trigger`.
 The